eisenwinter/gotrxx/docs/basics.md

 # The basics

-gotrxx is designed for contraint userbase (clients, family members, friends etc) but may also be used as a public authorization server with open registration.
+gotrxx is designed for a constraint userbase (clients, family members, friends etc) but may also be used as a public authorization server with open registration.

-Its main purpose is grant authorization via the oauth protocol, it differs from most well etablished oauth turnkey solutions that it is able to constraint user access on a per app basis and user consent is always consider as implicit given.
+Its main purpose is to grant authorization via the OAuth protocol.
+It differs from most well-established OAuth turnkey solutions because it is designed for said constraint userbases and user consent is always implicitly given.

 The main entities involved in the gotrxx system are discussed below.

 ## Users

 A user is someone who can gain access through the authorization server.
-A user consist mainly of a email address and a password.
+A user consists mainly of a way to contact the user (email address or phone number) and a password.

 ## Roles

-A user may be in `zero` to `n` roles, how those roles are treated is subject to the implementing solutions. gotrxx itself comes with two default roles, `admin` which basically grants the administration rights for the gotrxx and `inviter` which is used to grant a user the right to invite people to register an account.
+A user may be in `zero` to `n` roles, how those roles are treated is subject to the implementing solutions. gotrxx itself comes with two default roles, `admin` which grants the administration rights for the gotrxx instance and `inviter` which is used to grant a user the right to invite people to register an account.

 Any further usage of the roles systems may be decided by the implementing system.

 ## Applications

-An application defines a application using gotrxx to identify a user.
+An application defines a system using gotrxx to identify a user.
-In order to use gotrxx with your application it has to be registred within gotrxx.
+To use gotrxx with your application it has to be registered within gotrxx.

-Applications are split into `confidental applications`, wich are able to store secret information safely (like Backend Services) and
-`public application` wich are not able to store secret information securly (like SPAs and Mobile Applications).
+Applications are split into `confidential applications`, which can store secret information safely (like Backend Services) and `public applications` which are not able to store secret information securely (like SPAs and Mobile Applications).

-An application may be either `implicit granted` wich means that any user registred may also use this application as long as there valid credentials are entered (authorizations for this application are automatically granted, see Authorizations), or `explicit granted` wich means the application may only be used by a pre-approved user.
+An application may be `implicitly granted` which means that any user registered may also use this application as long as their valid credentials are entered.
+Otherwise, it's `explicitly granted` which means the application may only be used by a pre-approved user.

-An application may be eligble for `zero` up to `n` oauth flows.
+An application may be eligible for `zero`` up to `n` OAuth flows.

 The possible flow types are:

 `authorization_code`, `refresh_token`, `client_credentials` and `password`.

 When using `authorization_code` the application may also specify `Login Redirect URIs` and `Logout URIs` as well as the information if `Proof Key of Exchange` is required.

-For `confidential` applicications there is also a `client_secret` to authorize requests.
+For `confidential` applications, there is also a `client_secret` to authorize requests.

 For further information regarding OAuth and OAuth-Flows please see: https://datatracker.ietf.org/doc/html/rfc6749

 ## Authorizations

-An authorization is grants a user authorization for an application, this means a user is eligble to sign into the application with his credentials.
+An authorization grants a user access to an application, this means a user is eligible to sign into the application with his credentials.

-There are two types of authorizations, `automatically granted authorizations` are authorizations that automatically get granted when user signs into a application for the first time, hence any user registred may use the application automatically and `manually granted authorizations` which need need to be granted by a authority (mostly the a user with the `admin` role).
+There are two types of authorizations.
+`automatically granted authorizations` are authorizations that automatically get granted when the user signs into an application for the first time, hence any user registered may use the application automatically.

+`manually granted authorizations` that need to be granted by an authority (mostly a user with the `admin` role).
 Hence a user needs to receive authorization in advance to use a certain application.

 ## Invites